NGSolve/ngsPETSc/docs/src/PETScKSP/poisson.py.rst

 In this tutorial, we explore using `PETSc KSP` as an out-of-the-box solver inside NGSolve.
 We will focus our attention on the Poisson problem, and we will consider different solvers and preconditioning strategies.
-In particular, we will show how to use `MUMPS` as a direct solver and an incomplete LU factorisation, an Algebraic MultiGrid and a Balancing Domain Decomposition as preconditioners.
+In particular, we will show how to use `MUMPS` as a direct solver, and the use of an incomplete LU factorisation, an algebraic multigrid cycle, and a balancing domain decomposition by constraints (BDDC) approach as preconditioners.
-We begin considering the Poisson problem in the unit square with Dirichlet boundary conditions on all sides and a right-hand side function :math:`f(x,y) = 32(x(1-x)y(1-y))`, i.e.
+We begin considering the Poisson problem on the unit square with Dirichlet boundary conditions on all sides and a right-hand side function :math:`f(x,y) = 32(x(1-x)y(1-y))`, i.e.

 .. math::